apache/pulsar/site2/website/blog/2021-08-11-Apache-Pulsar-2-7-3.md

 If you are interested in learning more about Pulsar 2.7.3, you can [download 2.7.3](https://pulsar.apache.org/en/versions/) and try it out now!

-Do you have a Pulsar story to share?
-Join us and speak at Pulsar Virtual Summit Europe 2021!
-Feel free to [submit an abstract today](https://sessionize.com/pulsar-virtual-summit-europe-2021)!
+The first-ever Pulsar Virtual Summit Europe 2021 will take place in October.
+[Register now](https://hopin.com/events/pulsar-summit-europe-2021) and help us make it an even bigger success by spreading the word on social!

 For more information about the Apache Pulsar project and the progress, visit the [Pulsar website](https://pulsar.apache.org), follow the project on Twitter